When it comes to gun care, it pays to spend a little extra on the right product, says Barry Stoffell

 On the other hand, your gun has a large surface area and is regularly exposed to wind, rain, blood, sweat and, occasionally, tears.
 All this conspires to produce the greatest single danger to your gun — rust.

 Many general-purpose oils — and indeed some budget gun oil — are some variant of bearing oil, which has a very high slip coefficient.
 These products are excellent for use in cars, bikes and even aeroplanes, but have little practical application in the average shotgun.
 This means there is really no justification for letting the can of 3-in-1 anywhere near your firearm.

+Some people claim to have been cleaning their gun with WD-40 for decades without any issues.
 Though the formulation of WD-40 does effectively drive out contaminants and moisture, it also strips away other oils and greases.
 A liberal dose prior to storing a gun stock-down in the gun safe will result in the surplus chemical dribbling down and into its action, eventually removing vital lubrication from places behind the sideplates where you cannot easily replace it.